 First, mix labneh and garlic together, and season with salt and pepper.
 Let that sit and marinate, as you prepare the other items.

-Next, you’ll prep the squash, cutting it into 1/2-inch rings and tossing with a mixture of oil, garam masala, chili powder, cinnamon, garlic, maple syrup, and salt.
+Next, you’ll prep the squash, cutting it into ½-inch moons and tossing with a mixture of oil, garam masala, chili powder, cinnamon, garlic, maple syrup, and salt.
 The squash bakes in the oven for 20 to 25 minutes, flipped halfway through, until browned on both sides and cooked through.